syncfusion-content/maui-docs/MAUI/PDF-Viewer/Text-Selection.md

 4. You can move the selection handles to modify or extend the text selection.

-5. Once you have selected the desired text, click the “Copy” option that appears to copy it to the clipboard.
+5. Once you have selected the desired text, click the <b>Copy</b> option that appears to copy it to the clipboard.

 ## Customize the text selection highlight color